 Dr. Werz: A difficult question.
-It is not only that the counterproductive German decision to reject the implementation of a no fly zone was one that might have
+It is not only that the counterproductive German decision to reject the implementation of a no fly zone was one that might have been influenced by domestic political considerations.
+It would also be fair to say that, to a certain degree, the opposite of the equation represented by the governments of France and Italy, which massively argued in favor of an intervention, also was influenced by domestic considerations.

 At the same time it is important to acknowledge that historically the European Union has never been a monolithic foreign policy actor because foreign policy is still determined by the member states.
-And there has been a lack of European coordination before-for example, during the first Balkan crisis and the major divisions over the second lraq war.
+And there has been a lack of European coordination before-for example, during the first Balkan crisis and the major divisions over the second Iraq war.
 So this is nothing new.